tekumara/notes/jupyterhub-k8s.md

 StatefulSet

-- [user-placeholder](https://zero-to-jupyterhub.readthedocs.io/en/latest/reference/reference.html#scheduling-userplaceholder) used to keep nodes warm for real users
+- [user-placeholder](https://zero-to-jupyterhub.readthedocs.io/en/latest/reference/reference.html#scheduling-userplaceholder) a placeholder container used to avoid the startup time of a new node.

 Users pod will be created with the name `jupyter-username`.
-The _jupyterhub/k8s-network-tools_ image is started as an init container and then the _jupyterhub/k8s-singleuser-sample_ image runs.
-The pods have a PersistentVolumeClaim.
+First the jupyterhub/k8s-network-tools image is started as an init container with name `block-cloud-metadata`.It [adds an iptables rule](https://github.com/jupyterhub/zero-to-jupyterhub-k8s/commit/81c26138cbb6cf50c893b492391302dc8bcce180) to block access to the EC2 instance metadata endpoint (like [this](https://aws.amazon.com/premiumsupport/knowledge-center/ecs-container-ec2-metadata/)).
+Then the default [jupyterhub/k8s-singleuser-sample](https://github.com/jupyterhub/zero-to-jupyterhub-k8s/tree/master/images/singleuser-sample) image runs.
+This can be configured to be a [custom image](https://zero-to-jupyterhub.readthedocs.io/en/latest/customizing/user-environment.html#choose-and-use-an-existing-docker-image).
+The pod has a PersistentVolumeClaim.

 ## Customization

 config.yaml is used for customization, see the [Customization Guide](https://zero-to-jupyterhub.readthedocs.io/en/latest/customizing/index.html) and [Configuration Reference](https://zero-to-jupyterhub.readthedocs.io/en/latest/reference/reference.html)

+## Troubleshooting

+`0/1 nodes are available: 1 Insufficient memory.`

+Add more memory to your cluster (when using Docker for Mac, increase that beyond 2GB).